Key Breed Facts

 Giant Schnauzers are known for their good natures and their calmness.
 They have a natural ability to protect and guard their owners and their property which sees them become valued members of a family.
 These big dogs like to be involved in everything that goes on in a household and if left to their own devices, they quickly become bored which can result in them becoming unruly and hard to handle.
 They are not however, the best choice for families with young children.

 Giant Schnauzers mature very late which means sharing a home with one of them can be challenging for the first 12 months or so.
 They are often likened to living with difficult, adolescent teenagers.
-With this said, they are a good choice for first time owners as long as the people know just how much exercise and mental stimulation is needed to keep them happy.
 Then there's the cost of keeping one of these large dogs which is that much higher than many other breeds thanks to the cost of having them professionally groomed several times a year.

 Giant Schnauzers are highly intelligent, but they have a bit of a stubborn streak which many experts believe is because these dogs are so smart.
 With this said, in the right hands and with the correct amount of training, a Giant Schnauzer usually excels at things they are taught to do.
 If there is one thing these large dogs like, it's learning new things and enjoy taking part in canine activities like agility and obedience, but they need to know who is boss.